Autonomous Brownian gyrators: a study on gyrating characteristics: Conclusion

 For the harmonic potential, the system possesses the remarkable feature that the NESS currents gyrate about the equiprobability contours.
 As for the double-well potential, oppositely gyrating regions exist nearby each potential minimum, and the gyrating direction where the potential minima reside depends on the choice of $k_2$.
 At the critical value $k_2=8$, the equipotential contours nearby the potential minima become circular, and the harmonic contribution to gyrating pattern vanishes completely.
 Finally, for the isotropic quartic potential, which is completely nonharmonic, the result reveals four circulating regions, and the flowing pattern can be comprehended using simple arguments in parity.

 Our observations based on this work and other trial potentials lead us to speculate that, unlike harmonic potentials, the NESS currents do not faithfully follow the tangent of equiprobability contours for general nonharmonic potential cases.
 Nevertheless, in our nonharmonic results one can notice areas where this circulating-about-probability-contour feature is seemingly present (see Figs.~\ref{fig_double_well} and \ref{fig_iso_quartic}, away from the interface between oppositely gyrating regions).
-Does the nonharmonic potential create extra vortices that locally break the gyrating feature $\vec{v}\cdot \nabla \phi =0$?
+Does the nonharmonic potential create extra vortices that locally break the gyrating feature $\vec{v}_{\rm av}\cdot \nabla \phi =0$?
 This na\"ive speculation is left to be further examined in future works.
-With a comprehensive understanding in the gyrating patterns from nonharmonic potentials, one can anticipate more promising ideas in the advances of Brownian engines.
+With a comprehensive understanding in the interplay between the nonharmonic potentials and their resulting gyrating patterns, one can anticipate more promising ideas in the advances of Brownian engines.